5jt/dyalog-cookbook/manuscript/05_logging.md

 ~~~
  ∇ (target files)←GetFiles fullfilepath;csv;target;path;stem
  ⍝ Investigates `fullfilepath` and returns a list with files
- ⍝ may contain zero, one or many filenames.
+ ⍝ May return zero, one or many filenames.
    fullfilepath~←'"'
    csv←'.csv'
    :If F.Exists fullfilepath